 Applying SEO tactics to your content marketing helps you secure higher search engine rankings.
 Having higher search engine rankings leads to greater brand awareness.
 It also helps you land a high-domain authority.
 And with a higher domain authority comes the ability to build backlinks from other sites with high domain authority.
 The more quality backlinks you build, the higher you rank on search engines.
 It’s pretty much like a cycle, with the end result being greater brand awareness.

-But you didn’t come here to read about SEO.
-You came to read about SEM, search engine marketing.
-Some people use the terms interchangeably.
-However, they aren’t one and the same.
+Some people use the terms “SEO” and “SEM” (search engine marketing) interchangeably.
+However, they aren’t the same.
 They have key differences yet closely correlate with one another.
 Let’s take a close look at SEO and SEM and how they connect with one another.

 What Is SEM?

 SEM is a form of paid media that grows your company by leveraging paid advertisements.
 These advertisements appear on search engine results pages (SERPs).

 To take advantage of SEM, you have to bid on keywords that users search for.
 The higher your bid, the higher the chance of your ad appearing alongside the SERPs of search queries.
 Most times, the paid ads are referred to as pay-per-click ads.
 They come in multiple formats, with some appearing as product listing ads and some as text-based ads.
 Product listing ads have a more visual appeal as they provide a picture of the product along with a price and reviews.

 The most notable advantage of SEM is that it allows you to place your ads in front of people who are motivated to make a purchase.
 You won’t find this advantage with any other form of marketing.

 SEM differs from SEO in that you pay for the placement of your ads.
 You literally pay Google or another search engine to put your ad in front of people who perform searches for the keywords you bid on.